 On August 15, 1997, the NRC issued its "Final Position and Guidance on the Use of Uranium Mill Feed Material Other Than Natural Ores" ("Alternate Feed Guidance").
-Under this policy the NRC permits licensees to process alternate feed material (material other than natural ore) in uranium mills as long as the following procedures are followed:
+Under this policy the NRC permits licensees to process alternate feed material (material other than natural ore) in uranium mills provided that:

-- 1. Consideration of the NRC definition of "ore" as "a natural or native matter that may be mined and treated for the extraction of any of its constituents or any other matter from which source material is extracted in a licensed uranium or thorium mill".
-This would include processing ores that have been previously beneficiated for other minerals and which are now outside of the owner's legal or technical ability to further process. - 2.
-A determination of whether the feed material contains hazardous waste.
-Environmental Protection Agency (EPA) regulations that implemented RCRA exempt those potential alternate feed materials that exhibit only a characteristic of hazardous waste (ignitable, corrosive, reactive, toxic) from hazardous waste classifications by providing that byproducts that are being reclaimed are not regulated as hazardous waste (40 CFR 261.2c(3)). - 3.
-A determination of whether the ore is being processed primarily for its source material content.
-This determination may be based on a variety of criteria, including the uranium content; other economic considerations; the physical or chemical similarity of the material to 11e.(2) byproduct material; or other grounds.
+- The feed material meets the definition of "ore" which is "a natural or native matter that may be mined and treated for the extraction of any of its constituents or any other matter from which source material is extracted in a licensed uranium or thorium mill".
+This would include processing ores that have been previously beneficiated for other minerals and which are now outside of the owner's legal or technical ability to further process. - The feed material does not contain listed hazardous waste.
+Environmental Protection Agency (EPA) regulations that implemented RCRA exempt those potential alternate feed materials that exhibit only a characteristic of hazardous waste (ignitable, corrosive, reactive, toxic) from hazardous waste classifications by providing that byproducts that are being reclaimed are not regulated as hazardous waste (40 CFR 261.2c(3)). - The ore is being processed primarily for its source material content.
+Recent judicial pronouncements have held that an ore is being processed primarily for its source material content if it is being processed at a licensed uranium mill and it is reasonable to expect that uranium will be extracted from the material.

 The White Mesa Mill, for example, processes "natural" (i.e., mined, native) uranium ores, and uranium-bearing "alternate feed materials" for recovery of uranium, often followed by recovery of additional minerals.
 These alternate feed materials are generally processing byproducts from other extraction procedures.
-For the Ashland 1 material, the NRC granted IUC an amendment to the Mill's NRC license for this particular alternate feed on February 3, 1999.
-This approach is being revised to a more flexible, performance-based acceptance standard.
-This will eliminate the need for individual amendments such as the one obtained for the Ashland 1 material.
+For the Ashland FUSRAP materials, the NRC granted IUC amendments to the Mill's NRC license for these particular alternate feeds in June of 1998 and February of 1999.
+This feed-specific amendment approach is being revised to a more flexible, performance-based acceptance standard.
+This will eliminate the need for individual amendments such as those obtained for the Ashland FUSRAP materials.